Gilmar Dal Pozzo: Coaching career

 On 20 June 2018, Dal Pozzo was appointed Brasil de Pelotas head coach, but was dismissed on 29 August.
 He returned to Náutico on 13 May 2019, and finished the season with a promotion to the second division as champions.

 Sacked by the Timbu on 12 August 2020, Dal Pozzo accepted an offer from Paraná on 3 December, but resigned on 5 January 2021.
 He spent more than a year unemployed before taking over Joinville on 31 January 2022, and left the club after the end of the 2022 Campeonato Catarinense.

 On 12 March 2022, Dal Pozzo returned to the second tier after being named head coach of Sport Recife.
 Sacked on 26 June, he returned to Chape on 31 August.

 Dal Pozzo left Chapecoense on 9 November 2022, after narrowly avoiding relegation, and was announced as Ituano head coach the following 10 February.
 Dismissed on 21 May, he returned to his previous club nine days later.

 Dal Pozzo was sacked from Chapecoense on 7 August 2023, and spent nearly nine months without a club before taking over fellow second division side Avaí on 6 May 2024.

 Dal Pozzo was sacked from Avaí on 5 August 2024, after a poor run of form, and returned to a fourth spell at Chape fifteen days later.
+He led the club back to the top tier in 2025, but was dismissed on 3 April 2026, following a 4–0 home loss to Atlético Mineiro.

+On 30 June 2026, Dal Pozzo returned to Sport after being appointed in charge of the side until the end of the year, but was sacked on 6 September.